1802Feb12Java/Batch-Source/Projects/Project1/README.md

 ## Testing accounts

-For employee account login, can change information via administrator account
+For employee account (e#) login, password should be p#.
+Can change all information via administrator account.

 ### Adminstrator Login